bev-a-tron/bev-a-tron.github.io/_posts/2015-12-28-which-method-wins.markdown

 Then, I realized this hierarchy is written down in "The Ruby Way".
 Basically, when you invoke a method, Ruby goes looking in this order:

 1. Singletons
-2. Methods in the class (this includes included ones)
+2. Methods in the class
 3. Methods in ancestors (the order matters here)

 Hm, no singletons in my example here, but hey, I'm a busy lady.
 Hope this helps somebody, even if only my future self.